Willie Calhoun Player Props: Yankees vs. Dodgers

 Willie Calhoun At The Plate

-- Calhoun has six doubles, three home runs and 11 walks while hitting .245.
+- Calhoun is hitting .245 with six doubles, three home runs and 11 walks.

-- In 55.9% of his 34 games this season, Calhoun has picked up at least one hit.
-He's also had seven multi-hit games.

-- Calhoun has picked up an RBI in 26.5% of his games this year, with more than one RBI in 8.8% of his games.
+- Calhoun has an RBI in nine of 34 games this year, with multiple RBI in three of them.

-- In 11 of 34 games this year, he has scored, including multiple runs once.
+- In 11 of 34 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.